Levdbas/support-hours/README.txt

 3. Overview page where all activities are listed.

 == Changelog ==

+= 1.5.6 =
+* Fixed another issue where the plugins Javascript would interfere with Divi theme.
+* Made the overall js package a lot smaller.
+* New build stack added based on Webpack 4.
+* Checked up to WP 5.1.1

 = 1.5.5 =
 * Fixed an issue where other css would get overruled by support-hours css